vergl4s/instarecon/README.md

 InstaRecon
 =======

 Automated basic digital reconnaissance.
 Great for getting an initial footprint of your targets.
+InstaRecon will do:

-* DNS lookups
+* DNS (direct, PTR, MX, NS) lookups
-* Whois lookups
+* Whois (domains and IP) lookups
-* Google queries to get subdomains
+* Google dorks in search of subdomains
 * [Shodan](https://www.shodan.io/) lookups
-* Reverse DNS lookups on entire CIDRs looking for subdomains
+* Reverse DNS lookups on entire CIDRs

+All printed nicely on your shell or csv file.

 InstaRecon will never scan a target directly.
 Information is retrieved from DNS/Whois servers, Google, and [Shodan](https://www.shodan.io/).